patrickgtwalker/Anaemia_malaria_fitting_open/README.md

 ## Example data

-Pre-computed example outputs and infection history data used by the vignettes are stored in `inst/extdata/` and loaded via `readRDS` within the R Markdown files.
+Pre-computed example outputs and model-based infection history estimates used by the vignettes are stored in `inst/extdata/` and loaded via `readRDS` within the R Markdown files.

 ## License